jaidi2858/ForceUpdateRenesisTech/README.md

         }
 ```

-You can also customize app colors and logo accoridng to your app theme
+You can also customize UI accoridng to your app theme

 ```